Keto snacks – the best and the worst

 - Cucumber or lettuce spread with mayo

-- Slice of salami and cheese, rolled together
+- Slice of salami and cheese, rolled up together

-- Slice of bacon smeared with peanut butter
+- Slice of bacon spread with peanut butter

-Want some keto hors d’oeuvres?
-Trying to find something crunchy and tasty to serve friends coming over?
-Our many recipes for keto snacks will give you lots of yummy choices.
-Even friends who are not keto will want the recipe.
+Looking for something crunchy and tasty to serve friends who are coming over?
+Our many recipes for delicious keto snacks will give you lots of choices.
+Even friends who aren’t keto will want the recipe.

-Maybe you are traveling.
-(If so, check out this awesome guide.)
-Maybe you need something in your desk for those nights where you are stuck at the office.
-Maybe you are carpooling to soccer practice when you should be eating dinner.
-Regardless, you need shelf-stable, keto-friendly calories.
+Maybe you’re traveling.
+(If so, check out our guide to low-carb travel.)
+Maybe you need something in your desk for those nights when you’re stuck at the office.
+Maybe you’re carpooling to soccer practice when you should be eating dinner.

 - Cooked bacon